Erythrasma is a long-term skin infection caused by bacteria. It commonly occurs in skin folds.

 Erythrasma is caused by the bacteria Corynebacterium minutissimum.

 Erythrasma is more common in warm climates.
-You are more likely to develop this condition if you are overweight or have diabetes.
+You are more likely to develop this condition if you are overweight, older, or have diabetes.

 The condition should go away after treatment.